Common Bond Institute

 It is not just impractical to expect we can totally eliminate these kinds of thoughts; it is detrimental.
 To demand that we do so dooms us to failure, self-condemnation, and denial, and undermines our contact with and control over our human process.

 When this process goes unacknowledged it can operate outside the peripheral vision of our awareness and influence our actions without our knowing.
 To admit, and even forgive ourselves for these simply human failings allows us to then consciously take responsibility for monitoring and being in control of how this is reflected in our actual treatment of others in the real world.
 It also allows for empathy and compassion.
-Awareness forces us to see the uncompromised connection between our purposeful actions and our “known” sense of goodness and esteem, to transcend any prejudice and bias.
+Awareness forces us to see the uncompromised connection between our purposeful actions and our “known” sense of goodness and esteem, to transcend any bigotry and negative bias.

 This is an important state of consciousness.
 For in the final analysis, the true reflection of our integrity and “goodness” as a person rests on the “knowing intent” of expressing fundamentally human characteristics, especially when it impacts on the lives of others.